-Part One: Required Reading: Fiction - The Chosen, Chaim Potok
+Part One: Required Reading (Fiction)-The Chosen, Chaim Potok

 Welcome to the world of Hasidic Jews.
 For many of you, this will be a new cultural experience; Potok terms it "core culture confrontation."
 As you read, be especially aware of Potok's use of imagery and local color (writing that exploits the speech, dress, mannerisms, habits of thought, religion, and topography peculiar to a certain region) of the Hasidic Jewish community in New York.
 Buy your own copy (used is fine) and make notes in the margins or use post-it notes as you read.
 Note any questions you have as well as examples of local color.
-The Chosen is another example of the Bildungsroman motif (innocence to experience) you've encountered in several Pre-AP English I and II novels.
+The Chosen is another example of the Bildungsroman motif (innocence to experience) you've encountered in several English I and II novels.
 (If you enjoy this book, you may want to read others by Potok; I suggest I am the Clay and My Name is Asher Lev.)
-Expect a reading exam over The Chosen on the second day of class; then we'll begin our discussion.
+Expect a reading exam over The Chosen on the second day of class; following that, we will begin our discussion.

-Part Two: Required Reading and Writing: Non-fiction - How to Read Literature make sure you are reading the one with "literature" and NOT "novel" in the title; Foster wrote both.)
+Part Two: Required Reading and Writing (Non-fiction)-How to Read Literature Like a Professor: A lively and Entertaining Guide to Reading Between the Lines, Thomas C. Foster (You may read either the original, 2003 edition or the revised, 2014 one-make sure you are reading the one with "literature" and NOT "novel" in the title; Foster wrote both.)